18 Ways to Get Paid To Answer Questions

 Summary

-Earning money by answering questions can be a nice way to supplement your income.
+Earning money by answering questions can be an excellent way to supplement your income.
 In some cases and with some sites, you may be able to replace your 9-to-5 income by answering questions.

 If you have expertise in valuable subjects such as law, medicine, or college, consider joining one of the sites mentioned above.

-It might be a great way for you to earn some extra cash.
-You can earn right from your own home, and you can set hours that are convenient for you.
+It might be an excellent way for you to earn some extra cash.
+You can earn right from your own home and set hours that are convenient for you.

 Note that the money you earn on sites like these is considered self-employed income.
 This means you’ll have to keep track of income and expenses.